 Privacy and Security Measures

 MIB uses confidential codes and robust security standards to protect individual privacy.

 However, the database doesn’t contain actual medical records.
 Instead, it gathers information from:

 What the MIB doesn’t collect:

 - Auto and home insurance application data

-- Information from applications made by people in good health who were approved by the insurer
+- Information from applicants in good health approved by the insurer